0x73alzek/0x73alzek.github.io/_posts/2024-02-25-peap-credentials-wired.md

 ## Mail Client Screenshots

-The victim will receive an email as shown in the images below to directly inbox.
+The victim will receive an email as shown in the images below to __directly inbox__.

 ![Inbox](/assets/posts/2024-07-14-phishing-is-real/inbox.png)